 Talking about Death and Dying with Children and Young People

-A training course designed to help school staff, youth workers and childcare professionals develop skills and confidence in supporting children and young people who are bereaved.
+A training course designed to help educators, youth workers and childcare professionals develop skills and confidence in supporting bereaved children and young people.

-• Discussion of grief models that support understanding of grief and loss experienced by CYP
+• Discussion of grief models that support understanding of potential impacts on wellbeing grief and loss experienced by children and young people.

 • Focus on how children’s understanding of loss, its expression and communication, is determined by age, stage and capacity

-• Consider children and young people’s evolving understanding of loss as their development advances
+• Consider children and young people’s evolving understanding of loss as their development changes over time

 • Interactive discussion to consider specific grief vulnerabilities of children and young people in transition

-• Resource staff through highlighting creative activities which engage bereaved and grieving children and young people
+• Resource staff through highlighting creative activities that help to engage grieving children and young people

 All courses are delivered by one of our Training Team, who are professional trainers specialising in mental health, bereavement and trauma.